MichaelMENG/git_learning/readme.md

 MODIFIED IN 'master' BRANCH!

-We are going to record some git commands here, update again!
+git_learning_2 is going to record some git commands here, update again!